 Claim: You can give COVID-19 to your pets.

-While we are still learning everyday about this new coronavirus, it appears that it can spread from people to animals in some situations, according to the CDC.
+COVID-19 can spread from people to animals in some situations, according to the CDC.
 However, as of now, there’s no evidence that animals play a significant role in spreading the coronavirus.

 If you have COVID-19, treat your animals as you would anyone else and avoid contact until you are no longer ill.